-Summary of St Martin of Tours, Bishop.
+Summary : St Martin of Tours, Bishop.
 Born in Pannonia (Hungary) about 316; he died in 397 and was buried on this day in Tours (France).
-A catechumen who was in conscience unable to continue with military service.
-Baptised at the age of eighteen, for a time became a hermit, and then worked to establish monasticism in the West.
-Bishop of Tours for twenty-five years.
-One of the first non-martyrs to be venerated as a saint.
+A catechumen who was in conscience unable to continue with military service, was baptised at the age of eighteen, for a time became a hermit, worked to establish monasticism in the West and was Bishop of Tours for twenty-five years.
 Widely remembered for his legendary generosity to the poor, for arguing against the persecution of heretics, and especially for his active evangelisation and pastoral care of rural areas.

 Martin was born about 316 at Sabaria, Pannonia (modern Szombathely, Hungary), where his father was an officer in the Roman army.
 He was named after Mars, the god of war, which his biographer St Sulpicius Severus (360-425) interpretes as meaning “the brave, the courageous”.
 His father was transferred back to Ticinum (modern Pavia, near the Po river in Italy).
 At that time due to the conversion of Constantine, Christianity had come into favour in the military camps.
 However, it was against the wishes of his parents that Martin became a catechumen or candidate for baptism at the age of ten.